 Some mothers are unable to breastfeed their infant.
 Estimates indicate that up to 5% of new mothers are unable to breastfeed for various reasons, such as medical illnesses that reduce their breastmilk supply.

-Earlier this year, MNT reported on a controversial study claiming that the benefits of breastfeeding are "overstated," and that it is no better than bottle-feeding for long-term health outcomes, such as obesity.
+In 2014, MNT reported on a controversial study claiming that the benefits of breastfeeding are "overstated," and that it is no better than bottle-feeding for long-term health outcomes, such as obesity.

 Lead author of this study Cynthia Colen, assistant professor of psychology at Ohio State University, claimed that recommendations of continued breastfeeding could stigmatize women who are unable to breastfeed their babies.